celo-org/celo-oracle/README.md

 This configurable threshold allows setting a cap on how much weight any one exchange can have in the calculation.

-### **Maximum Deviation of Asks and Bids**
+### **Maximum Deviation of Prices**

-If the asks or bids from different exchanges deviate too much, it suggests there is too much uncertainty in the current market conditions.
-When this threshold is exceeded, the Oracle will avoid reporting a new value until the exchanges are in closer agreement.
+If the prices from different sources (i.e. exchanges) deviate too much, it suggests there is too much uncertainty in the current market conditions.
+When a set threshold is exceeded, the Oracle will avoid reporting a new value until the sources are in closer agreement.

 ## Build checks